donateko/scopos-webmail/docs/adr/0036-mailto-uri-chemes-to-interact-twake-mail.md

 ## Consequences

-- Interact more easily with Twake Mail web via URI schemes
+- Interact more easily with Mailbux web via URI schemes